fioprotocol/fio.relic/docs/deployment.md

 Each component of the FIO.Relic ecosystem has configuration parameters for history data processing.
 For instance, a FIO Nodeos history node will process and provide history via the state history plugin, FIO.Chronicle will query state history (via the state history api), process it, then persist transformed data into its PostgreSQL database.

-The following table describes the basic attributes that must be set to successfully stand up the FIO.Relic ecosystem.
+The following table describes the attributes that must be set to successfully stand up the FIO.Relic ecosystem.
 Use this table as a template substituting specific target environment values.
+These will be needed when configuring [FIO.Chronicle](#build-install-and-configure)

 | Application | Associated Parameter | Default Value | Target Env Value | Purpose |
 |-|-|-|-|-|